the-ryan-1/cupp_plusplus/README.md

 # CUPP++
-Common User Passwords Profiler in C++
+Common User Passwords Profiler in C++, ideal for generating unreasonably large lists.

 ## About